swiftlang/swift-org-website/_posts/2022-11-20-swift-summer-of-code-2022-summary.md

 > Author: [Sofía Rodríguez](https://github.com/sofiaromorales) <br/>
 > Mentors: [Marina Aísa](https://github.com/marinaaisa), [Franklin Schrans](https://github.com/franklinsch), [Beatriz Magalhaes](https://github.com/biamx3)

-Sofía: This feature creates an accessible, easy and fast way to navigate and discover symbols in Swift-DocC documentation websites.
+This feature creates an accessible, easy and fast way to navigate and discover symbols in Swift-DocC documentation websites.
 Quick navigation aims to bring a similar experience to what you achieve using Open Quickly in Xcode and other search tools in IDEs or web-based documentation.

 ![image]({{ site.url }}/assets/images/gsoc-2022/quick-navigation.png)